atulpandey02/spotify-end-to-end-data-engineering-project/README.md

 5.**Schema Inference using AWS Glue Crawler**
 I configured an AWS Glue Crawler to scan the transformed files and automatically infer schemas for each dataset.
 This allowed seamless integration into Athena via the Data Catalog.

-6.##Querying Structured Data with Amazon Athena##
+6.**Querying Structured Data with Amazon Athena**
 Once the data was cataloged, I used Athena to run SQL queries on top of my transformed Spotify dataset — enabling analytical insights like most popular artists or song trends over time.

 ### About
 This project is part of my Data Engineering learning path.
 It showcases practical skills in cloud-native ETL workflows, API integration, and serverless processing with AWS.
+This project simulates a real-world data pipeline used in music analytics platforms to gain insights on artist popularity, track trends, and playlist patterns , all using scalable cloud-native services.

+### How to Run

+1. Clone the repo: `git clone https://github.com/yourname/repo-name.git`
+2. Set up AWS credentials using IAM
+3. Add your Spotify API credentials as environment variables
+4. Deploy the Lambda functions manually or with AWS SAM
+5. Trigger execution or test with `lambda_handler` locally